intraector/Firebase_Interaction_Sample/README.md

           implementation 'com.android.support:multidex:1.0.3'
         }
      ```

+### iOS

-10. iOS setup: add app to project in Firebase Console
+10. Add app to project in Firebase Console
 11. Download `GoogleService-Info.plist` and place it in XCode to to Runner -> Runner (next to `Info.plist`)
 12. Set the `MinimumOSversion` to 10.0 in ios/Flutter/AppFrameworkInfo.plist
 13. In Xcode, ensure that at Runner -> Project -> Runner -> Build Settings -> Basic -> Deployment -> iOS Deployment Target is set to 10.0
 14. In Xcode, ensure that at Runner -> Targets -> Runner -> Build Settings -> Basic -> Deployment -> iOS Deployment Target is set to 10.0
 15. In Xcode, ensure that at Runner -> Targets -> Runner -> General -> Deployment Info ios is set to 10.0
-16. in Podfile: uncomment the line `platform :ios, '10.0'`
+16. In Podfile: uncomment the line `platform :ios, '10.0'`
-17. in Podfile: ensure that it contains the following post install script:
+17. In Podfile: ensure that it contains the following post install script:
     ```
      post_install do |installer|
       installer.pods_project.targets.each do |target|